svahsek/bca/Semester-2/block-1/block1.md

 The sum is 5

-> In the above program considers two variables *a* and *b*.
-These
-> variables are declared as integers **(int)**, it is the data type to
-> indicate integer values.
-Next statement is the printf statement meant
-> for prompting the user to input the values of ***a***and ***b***.
-> scanf is the function to intake the values into the program provided
-> by the user.
-Next comes the processing / computing part which computes
-> the **sum**.
-Again the **printf** statement is a bit different from
-> the first program; it includes a format specifier (%d).
-The format
-> specifier indicates the kind of value to be printed.
-We will study
-> about other data types and format specifiers in detail in the
-> following units.
-In the printf statement above, sum is not printed in
-> double quotes because we want its value to be printed.
-The number of
-> format specifiers and the variable should match in the printf
-> statement.
->
+In the above program, two variables *a* and *b* are considered.
+These variables are declared as integers **(int)**, which is the data type to indicate integer values.
+The next statement is the `printf` statement meant for prompting the user to input the values of ***a*** and ***b***. `scanf` is the function to intake the values into the program provided by the user.
+Next comes the processing/computing part which computes the **sum**.
+Again, the `printf` statement is a bit different from the first program; it includes a format specifier (%d).
+The format specifier indicates the kind of value to be printed.
+We will study other data types and format specifiers in detail in the following units.
+In the `printf` statement above, `sum` is not printed in double quotes because we want its value to be printed.
+The number of format specifiers and the variables should match in the `printf` statement.

-> At this stage, don't go much in detail.
-However, in the following
-> units you will be learning all these details.
+At this stage, don't go much into detail.
+However, in the following units, you will be learning all these details

 **1.8 WRITING A C PROGRAM**